 There is just one standard size available for Rim Cylinders so a locksmith will have no problem replacing the lock for you.
 Rim cylinders can also be keyed alike so you can use one key for every lock in your home.

-A mortice lock is often refered to as a ‘Chubb’ type lock by people in the UK, since Chubb has become the brand leader for this type of lock during the last few decades.
+A mortice lock is often referred to as a ‘Chubb’ type lock by people in the UK since Chubb has become the brand leader for this type of lock during the last few decades.

-Mortice locks are either deadlocks or sashlocks.
+So, the mortice locks are either deadlocks or sash locks.
 Sashlocks incorporate a handle and latch mechanism, normally found on back doors.

 The security of the Lever Mortice locks depends on the number of levers and the thickness of the doors.
 Generally, the more levers you have on the lock case, the thicker the lock becomes.
 So, a lock with 5 levers is more secure than a lock with 2 levers.